| |

 systems and to the predictability in the behavior of the countries, especially

+in the compliance of what is agreed.
 The second concept is that of supranationality.
 It is often associated

 with yielding sovereignty to common institutions.
 In such case it is the